pilacorp/didcomm-javascript-sdk/README.md

 ## <a name="didcomm-api"></a>API

-- `getFromKeys(senderPub, receiverPriv) Promise<Uint8Array>`: Derives a shared secret from the sender's public and recipient's private keys.
+- `getFromKeys(senderPublicKey, receiverPrivateKey) Promise<Uint8Array>`: Derives a shared secret from the sender's public and recipient's private keys.
-- `encrypt(message, receiverPublicKey, senderPrivateKey) Promise<string>`: Encrypts a message using the keys and returns a JWE string.
+- `encrypt(sharedSecret, message) Promise<string>`: Encrypts a message using the shared secret and returns a JWE string.
-- `decryptJWE(jwe, senderPrivateKey, receiverPublicKey) Promise<string>`: Decrypts a JWE string using the keys and returns the plaintext message.
+- `decryptJWE(jwe, sharedSecret) Promise<string>`: Decrypts a JWE string using the shared secret and returns the plaintext message.

 **Notes:**